Centre Director: Professor Donal McKillop

 Managing in the charity and public sectors

 A key focus of the research activity of a number of staff members within Queen’s Management School has been not-for-profit management relating to health care, policing and public-sector organisations in general.
 In addition, research has been undertaken by group members in the areas of public-private partnerships, public finance and public-sector risk management.
-This work overlaps with research on the organisational dynamics of collaborative/partnership arrangements and the creation and impact of communities of practice in public-sector organisations.
-Furthermore, this research group possesses expertise in the area of third-sector organisations in various contexts, including that of transition economies.
-Members of this group have also conducted research on employee relations in the not-for-profit and voluntary sectors with a particular focus on how contracts for the provision of public services impact on these organisations and their employees/volunteers.
+This work overlaps with research on the organisational dynamics of collaborative/partnership arrangements and the creation and impact of communities of practice in public-sector organisations and public service delivery more generally.
+Furthermore, this research group possesses expertise in the area of third-sector organisations in various contexts and through various perspectives.
+From a business model perspective, members are researching value co-creation in multi-stakeholder not-for-profit networks.
+From a HRM and employee relations perspective, members are researching how the inclusion of third sector workers in public service delivery is valued in various collaborative and institutional settings.